 Where to Stay – Italian Lakes

 On Lake Como, stay at the luxurious Mandarin Oriental Lago di Como, located only 5 km from Como.
 For impeccable service, extensive family offerings including Club Ragazzi kids club, and Living Circle Luxury stay at Castello del Sole Beach Resort and Spa on Lake Maggiore.
-Located in the Swiss part of Lake Maggiore, Castello del Sole Beach Resort and Spa isn’t in Italy, but it’s close enough!
+Located in the Swiss part of Lake Maggiore, Castello del Sole Beach Resort and Spa isn’t technically in Italy, but it feels like it.

 The Italian Dolomites

 Our first Italian mountain experience with the kids inspired us to return to the Dolomites each summer.
 Firstly, the well-stocked alpine huts throughout the region allow for lighter daypacks.
 Secondly, family and stroller-friendly hiking trails cater to all ages and stages.

 Finally, alpine playgrounds and themed trails keep kids smiling for miles.

 Read more about why the Dolomites are one of the best rural places to visit in Italy with kids during the summer here.

 There are many villages throughout the Italian Dolomites.
 We like to stay at Hotel Rosa Alpina in the pedestrian-friendly village of San Cassiano.
 This property is undergoing an extensive renovation and will reopen in 2024.
 Another favourite spot is Hotel La Perla in Corvara, a village in the Sellaronda hiking and biking region.

 Travel Tips – Best Rural Places to Visit in Italy with Kids in the Summer